Lagerung von Edibles – so bleiben sie lange wirksam

 Storing edibles – How to keep them effective for longer

-How to properly store THC edibles: Max Buechse explains how to preserve aroma and potency for months.
+How to properly store THC edibles: potency, aroma and safety – for weeks to months.

 Introduction: Shelf life is more than just taste

-Edibles aren't just food – they're carriers of active ingredients.
-Improper storage not only destroys the flavor but also the THC content and its effects.
-Whether it's gummy bears, brownies, syrup, or butter – each product reacts differently to light, air, heat, and moisture.
-Here's how to store edibles correctly so they stay fresh, potent, and safe for longer .
+Edibles are not just food – they are carriers of active ingredients.
+Improper storage not only diminishes flavor but can also reduce potency and compromise safety (e.g., through spoilage).
+Whether gummies, brownies, syrup, or butter: each form reacts differently to light, air, heat, and moisture .

-4. Avoid open refrigerators or windowsills: temperature fluctuations destroy texture and aroma.
+4. Avoid temperature fluctuations: they kill texture and aroma.

 Here's how to optimally store different types of edibles.